BeratYesbek/BeratYesbek/README.md

 industry, Software is a passion for me.
 Likewise, I have been trying to learn all technologies and software languages, and trying to implement them in the best way.
-I am usually coding with Ruby,Java, C# and Kotlin, I am using TypeScript Angular as frontend and Asp.Net core and Ruby on Rails as a backend.
+I am usually coding with Ruby,Java, C# and Kotlin, I am using TypeScript Angular as frontend and Spring, Spring Boot and Ruby on Rails as a backend.
 In other words, I am not a fanatic of any programming languages or technologies.
 I really like to learn everything about software.
 In this way, I am improving my process management and algorithm skills everyday.
 I am interested